barumau/pandunia/english/english-pandunia.md

 that is (in other words, i.e., alias) - alo nam
 that over there - go
 the (that) - la
-the Grenadines - Grenadin nesia
+the Grenadines - Grenadin nesi
 theft - chori
 their - yamen su
 theism - deu din